Skip to main content

 Written on .
 Posted in , .

-This year the Scottish Drugs Forum #StopTheDeaths campaign highlights the role we all have in recognising and intervening when a person overdoses.
+The Scottish Drugs Forum #StopTheDeaths campaign highlights the role we all have in recognising and intervening when a person overdoses.

 Overdose is not a rare occurrence and the difference between an overdose and a fatal overdose depends upon the immediate actions of people present at the time.
 You could save a life by recognising an overdose.